ptahmose/QSharp-Playground/README.md

 ## 4-qubit adder

-The implementation of the 4-bit follows the approach detailed [here](https://arxiv.org/ftp/quant-ph/papers/0206/0206028.pdf).
+The implementation of the 4-bit adder follows the approach detailed [here](https://arxiv.org/ftp/quant-ph/papers/0206/0206028.pdf).
 This *Conventional Quantum Plain Adder* takes two 4-qubit inputs and produces a 5-qubit output.
 In addition, we need to have 4 ancillary qubits.

 The prototype of the adder is: